UnKabaraQuiDev/PCLib/CONTRIBUTING.md

 When proposing a new feature:

-- Explain the problem it solves
+* Explain the problem it solves
-- Provide a simple API example
+* Provide a simple API example
-- Keep the scope small and focused
+* Keep the scope small and focused
-- Avoid adding heavy dependencies

 PCLib aims to stay lightweight and divided into small submodules.